VISIT OUR ART STORE ▶

 Watercolor blooms happen when wet paint spreads into a damp or partially dry area, creating soft, unpredictable edges.

-Some artists see them as mistakes, but I love using them to add depth and texture to my floral paintings.
+Some artists see them as mistakes, but the artist loves using them to add depth and texture to floral paintings.

-With the right technique, blooms can create stunning, organic effects that make your artwork more dynamic.
+With the right technique, blooms can create stunning, organic effects that make artwork more dynamic.

 Overview of watercolor blooms.